digitalocean/container-blueprints/virtual-networks-with-netmaker/README.md

 Traffic goes between nodes, peer to peer.
 On the other hand, each node can relay messages as well and improve network resiliency.
 Netmaker allows you to define and create `mesh networks`, which is a really powerful feature.
 Mesh networks add resiliency because the network can heal itself.
 All nodes are interconnected and contribute to traffic.
 If one node dies, others will take its place, thus offering transparency.

 `Netmaker` also allows you to define `Egress Gateways` in a very simple manner.
-You just select one node from your private network and an interface for outbound traffic, and then tell Netmaker to configure it as an Egress Gateway (all the hard work is handled by Netmaker).
+You just select one node from your private network and an interface for outbound traffic, and then tell Netmaker to configure it as an egress gateway (all the hard work is handled by Netmaker).
+Same applies for setting up an `Ingress Gateway` - all at the click of a button.

 Being based on `WireGuard` it offers `VPN` support, so you can create various configurations, like: